A Patient's Guide to IBD

 After registering and completing an initial intake, anticipate being seen by each member of the team deemed appropriate.
 Each person will be asking questions designed to gather details related to their field of expertise.

 Typically, the last person will be one of the expert doctors, who will spend time discussing their assessment and reviewing the individualized plan created for you.
-The visit can take over two hours, as each team member will give you their undivided attention and make sure you understand all of the recommendations.
+The visit can take over 2 hours, as each team member will give you their undivided attention and make sure you understand all of the recommendations.

 Not only will you find comprehensive patient care at the Cedars-Sinai Inflammatory Bowel Disease Center, you will also benefit from industry-leading research efforts.
 The Inflammatory Bowel and Immunobiology Research Institute conducts extensive basic, translational and clinical research in IBD, including clinical trials, studies on the role of genetics and laboratory work to invent new treatments that drive the latest advances in the field of IBD.